halo0516/GitLet/README.md

 Merges files from the given branch into the current branch.

 ## Explanation & Use of Class Material
+### 1. Linear Data Structures

+In *Gitlet*, the system needs to saver versions of the project periodically whil collaborating with others on a project.
+If any part of the project is messed up, a previously commited version can be restored.
+Besides, collaborators should be able to make changes embodied in a commit, and others can incorporate (namely, "merge") corresponding changes into their own versions.
+As a result, a coherent set of files needs to be set up to help retrieve an early version of the project or merge an updated part, where the **linked list** does its work.
+To revert to the state of the files at a certain commit, the system would go to the corresponding node in the linked list and restore the copies of files found there.
+At the macro-level, the system will use a head pointer to keep track of where in the linked list users currently are.
+As users make commits, the head pointer will stay at the front of the linked list, indicating that the latest commit reflects the current state of the files.

+### 2. Trees

+In addition to maintain older and newer versions of files, *Gitlet* will be able to maintain differing versions.
+For instance, given two different ideas about how to proceed, *Gitlet* allows users to save both versions and switch between them at will.
+In this "commit tree," each version can be developed separately.
+In short, there will be two pointers into the tree, representing the furthest point of each branch.
+At any given time, only one of these is the currently active pointer, which will be the head pointer in the commit tree.
+Additionally, the head pointer is the pointer at the front of the current branch.

+### 3. Hashing

+In real *Git*, every object, or every "blob" (which is every commit in the case of *Gitlet*), has a unique integer ID that serves as a reference to the object.
+An interesting feature of *Git* is that these IDs are universal.
+That is, unlike a typical Java implementation, two objects with exactly the same content will have the same ID on all systems.
+In the case of blobs, same content means the same file contents; in the case of commmits, same content means the same metadata, the same mapping of names to references, and the same parent reference.
+To accomplish this feature, *Git* uses a cryptographic hash function called SHA-1 (Secure Hash 1) that produces a 160-bit integer hash from any sequence of bytes, which will be the approach used in *Gitlet* as well.

 ## Outstanding Questions
+### 1. SHA-1

+Since the implementation of *Gitlet* plans on using SHA-1 to simulate the corresponding *Git* feature, further materials on SHA-1 might be needed to handle the possibility of a hashing collision and potential bugs associated with the collision.
+Furthermore, specific implementations might be needed since there might be a demand to distinguish between hashes for commits and hashes for blobs, which will affect the implementations of the data structures for commits and blobs.

+### 2. Going Remote(?)
+Although the tentative ideas mimic most of *Git*'s local features to backup users' own files and maintain multiple versions of them, another powerful feature that *Git* has is its remote features that allow collaboration with other people over the internet, while the users all have access to a shared history of all the changes that all the collaborators have made.
+As the course already exposes us to the internet connection (such as the News Aggregator assignment), we want to explore further if *Git*'s remote features can be achieved in *Gitlet* if time permits, and may need some assistance on this part if we finally decide to have some of *Git*'s online features achieved in *Gitlet*.